Sunbird-Ed/sunbird-perf-tests/README.md

 This scenario file contains the following API's which will be invoked as part of the run

-**System Settings Read:** /api/data/v1/system/settings/get
+**System Settings Read:** */api/data/v1/system/settings/get*

 This scenario uses the following csv files:
 - system-settings.csv
 - host.csv

 Below is an example on how to run this scenario:

-CD to Folder path: ~/sunbird-perf-tests/sunbird-platform/system-settings
+Change directory to:  ~/sunbird-perf-tests/sunbird-platform/system-settings

 This script takes 11 arguments.
 The order and the list of parameters required for this script are as below:
   * Jmeter Home